open-edge-insights/eii-core/README.md

 For enabling this, different set of containers need to be built in EIS and it can be selected by modifying the docker-compose file.

-Please incldue following services in [docker-compose.yml](docker_setup/docker-compose.yml) for Time series analytics example.
+Please incldue following services in [docker-compose.yml](build/docker-compose.yml) for Time series analytics example.

 > ia_telegraf, ia_influxdbconnector, ia_kapacitor, ia_grafana

 This will enable building of Telegraf and the Kapacitor based analytics containers.
 More details on enabling this mode can be referred from [Kapacitor/README.md](Kapacitor/README.md)

 The sample temperature sensor can be simulated using the [tools/mqtt-temp-sensor](tools/mqtt-temp-sensor) application.

-For sample docker-compose file for TimeSeries analytics, refer to [docker_setup/samples/docker-compose-timeseries-usecase.yml](docker_setup/samples/docker-compose-timeseries-usecase.yml).
+For sample docker-compose file for TimeSeries analytics , refer to [build/samples/docker-compose-time-series-analytics.yml](build/samples/docker-compose-time-series-analytics.yml).

 # DiscoveryCreek

 DiscoveryCreek is a machine learning based anomaly detection engine.

-For enabling DiscoveryCreek, please include the following services in the [docker-compose.yml](docker_setup/docker-compose.yml) file:
+For enabling DiscoveryCreek, please include the following services in the [docker-compose.yml](build/docker-compose.yml) file:

 > ia_grafana, ia_telegraf, ia_influxdbconnector, ia_dc

 More details on enabling DiscoveryCreek based analytics can be referred at [DiscoveryCreek/README.md](DiscoveryCreek/README.md)

-For sample docker-compose file for DiscoveryCreek analytics, refer to [docker_setup/samples/docker-compose-timeseries-usecase.yml](docker_setup/samples/docker-compose-timeseries-usecase.yml).
+For sample docker-compose file for DiscoveryCreek analytics , refer to [build/samples/docker-compose-discovery-creek.yml](build/samples/docker-compose-discovery-creek.yml).

 # List of All EIS Services